Mind the gaps: The fraught road to quantum advantage: Quantum error mitigation and beyond

 This exponential cost in sampling overhead is fundamental and unavoidable for noisy quantum circuits that are not protected by quantum error correction~\cite{ErrorMitigationObstructions,schuster2024polynomial,Nonunital,PRXQuantum.3.040329}.
 Indeed, under depolarizing noise, as one applies additional layers of quantum gates without performing measurements and feedback, quantum states converge (in trace distance) to the maximally mixed quantum state \cite{PRXQuantum.3.040329}.
 When the qubit number $n$ is asymptotically large and the circuit depth scales like $\log n$, efficient classical Gibbs sampling algorithms accurately estimate output expectation values, thereby ruling out any quantum advantage \cite{FG20}.
 For non-unital noise such as amplitude damping, the noise itself can helpfully remove entropy arising from errors \cite{B01BenOr}, but nevertheless log-depth \emph{random} quantum circuits can be efficiently simulated classically on average~\cite{Nonunital,EPFLSimulation}.

 A variety of \textit{quantum error mitigation} (QEM) schemes can boost the reachable circuit volume significantly~\cite{RevModPhys.95.045005}.
 In QEM one samples from a family of quantum circuits and then applies classical postprocessing to the outcomes.
 For example, in \emph{zero-noise extrapolation} (ZNE) the noise strength in a circuit is varied artificially, and postprocessing extrapolates the results to the limit of zero noise~\cite{ZNE}.
-In \emph{probabilistic error cancellation} (PEC), the noise is characterized experimentally, and postprocessing inverts the noise process to recover an unbiased estimator for the circuit outcome~\cite{PhysRevA.104.052607,Mitiq}.
+In \emph{probabilistic error cancellation} (PEC), the noise is characterized experimentally, and postprocessing inverts the noise process to recover an unbiased estimator for the circuit outcome~\cite{PhysRevA.104.052607}.

 Using \emph{subspace expansion methods}, errors are mitigated by post-processing a noisy quantum state within a carefully chosen low-dimensional subspace \cite{mcclean2020decoding}.
 Mitigation strategies can also reduce bias arising from measurement errors \cite{maciejewski2020mitigation}.
-QEM methods are essential for extracting valid results from today's NISQ processors, but they become impractical for deep quantum circuits because the required sampling overhead scales unfavorably with circuit size \cite{ErrorMitigationObstructions,PhysRevLett.131.210602,ErrorMitigationObstructionsOld}; in the worst case, the overhead is exponential in the product of the depth and width of the quantum circuit.
+QEM methods are essential for extracting valid results from today's NISQ processors in the regime where the product of the gate count and the error per gate is of the order of unity, but they become impractical for deep quantum circuits because the required sampling overhead scales unfavorably with circuit size \cite{ErrorMitigationObstructions,ErrorMitigationObstructionsOld}; in the worst case, the overhead is exponential in the product of the depth and width of the quantum circuit,

+\begin{quote} {\it Quantum error mitigation boosts substantially the circuit volume that can be executed accurately.
+However, due to a sampling overhead cost that scales exponentially with circuit volume, this method fails for very large circuits.} \end{quote}

-Using suitable QEM schemes, circuits with 10,000 or more gates might soon be within reach, even without notable improvements in hardware quality~\cite{aharonov2025importance,aharonov2025reliable}.
-Circuits with, say, width 100 and depth 100 might, for example, can provide scientifically valuable insights into the dynamics of many-particle quantum systems far from equilibrium (see Sec.~\ref{sec:simulation}).
+Using suitable QEM schemes, circuits with 10,000 or more gates might soon be within reach, even without notable improvements in hardware quality~\cite{aharonov2025importance}.
+Circuits with, say, width 100 and depth 100 might, for example, provide scientifically valuable insights into the dynamics of many-particle quantum systems far from equilibrium (see Sec.~\ref{sec:simulation}).